 In fact up to 25% of a REIT’s total investments can be in assets other than real estate.
 Accordingly, Fundrise offers investors more control and transparency than a REIT since investors have the ability to personally select each pre-vetted investment opportunity.

 1) Higher Leverage & Higher Returns: Direct property ownership benefits from the power of leverage (up to 80%) whereas REITs are generally leveraged at or less than 50%.
 Higher leverage means higher potential returns (because you can buy more property with less equity).

 This means that publicly traded REIT’s are moving in near lockstep with the market at large.
 REITs are subject to the same volatility as we saw in March 2020.
 During the same period, the comparable equity market correlation for private real estate has been close to 0.14 (ranging from -0.03 and +0.25; a very low correlation).

 3) More Transparency and Control: When you invest directly into a real estate asset, you know exactly what you are getting and thus the process is transparent and you maintain a certain level of control.
 On the other hand, when you invest in a REIT you are buying into a corporation that owns a pool of properties and you may not know exactly where your investment dollars are going.

 Real Estate Crowdfunding Changing Investor Access

 If you are not an accredited investor ($200K income or $1M net worth excluding primary residence), not a problem.
 You can look into Fundrise’s eREIT option.
 They are like a hybrid of individual real estate crowdfunding investments and private REITs.
-The fees are a little higher, but you get to access a more focused real estate region in America.
+The fees are moderate and you get to access a more focused real estate region in America.

 Bullish On Real Estate Crowdfunding

 Real estate crowdfunding is going to be a huge opportunity for investors in the coming decade.
 The technological platform will open up a flood of capital from expensive coastal cities like NYC, SF, LA, and Washington DC, towards inexpensive midland states.